The Science of Spectacular Vapour Cone Phenomena

 Vapour cones are frequently seen during high-speed flybys or when aircraft execute manoeuvres that approach the speed of sound.
 Their appearance is fleeting and influenced by several factors, including the aircraft’s velocity, atmospheric conditions, and humidity levels.
 Typically, a vapour cone is visible to the human eye for a very short duration, ranging from fractions of a second to a few seconds.
 Under ideal conditions, it might last from 1 to 5 seconds before dissipating.
 This duration can vary depending on the event’s speed and the observer’s distance and viewing angle.

-We would encourage you to explore this article as well: Discover the Best of the French MICA Missile
+We would encourage you to explore this article as well: Let's Delve Into The Genesis Of The Patriot SAM System

 The phenomenon is a visual indicator of the complex interplay between aerodynamic forces and atmospheric conditions, highlighting the transition from subsonic to supersonic flight.
 The vapour cone is temporary and depends on factors like the aircraft’s speed, atmospheric pressure, and humidity levels.